algomo/knowledge-base/docs/docs/data-sources/Tags.md

      Response: For oily skin, we recommend...
      ```

-This feature is currently in beta and is gradually rolling out.
+This feature is currently in beta and rolling out gradually.
 If you're interested in gaining access, please reach out to us via the chat widget on our app or at the bottom right of the screen.

 ## Other Examples